Sourcing Story Props

 Take advantage of the sales e.g. buy Christmas props in the January sales.

 Build up a store of herbs and spices.
 They are available dried or fresh, are cheap, and a little goes a long way!

 Herbs are fun and easy to grow from seed in containers on a sunny windowsill or if you prefer, potted herbs can be bought from supermarkets.
-Dedicating a small area of your patio or garden to herbs will reap rewards and provide you with a year round supply of herbs.
+Dedicating a small area of your patio, yard or garden to herbs will reap rewards and provide you with a year round supply.

 See if your town has a community herb garden or take cuttings or swap herb plants with friends and neighbours.